 Pros for a Pop Up Camper Rental

 You can detach your tow vehicle.

-Like travel trailers, you can't drive a pop up camper - you have to tow it!
-Which means, you can detach the pop up camper from your vehicle and use it to go to the grocery store or hiking or any other fun attractions.
+Which means, you can detach the popup camper from your tow vehicle and use it to go to the grocery store or hiking or any other fun attractions.

-With a motor home, unless you tow a car behind you (which further reduces already low gas mileage), you have to unhook and bring this big vehicle anywhere you go.
+With a motor home, unless you tow a car behind you (which further reduces already low gas mileage), you have to unhook and bring that big rig anywhere you go.

-Because pop up campers are so small, you're able to go pretty much anywhere you'd like!
-Whether your ideal location is the middle of the desert, on top of a mountain, near a waterfall or on the beach, as long as you have a vehicle that can get you (and your pop up tent trailer) there, you're able to stay!
+Unlike bigger RV rentals, pop up campers are small, which means you’re able to go pretty much anywhere you’d like!
+Whether your ideal location is the middle of the desert, on top of a mountain, near a waterfall or on the beach, as long as you have a vehicle that can get you (and your pop up tent trailer) there, you’re able to stay!

 Your home doesn’t have an engine.

 Whether you’re renting a popup camper or an RV, you’ll probably be worried about small (and large) things.
 One of the things I’d be concerned about is if the engine failed while I was out traveling.

 With a popup camper, you can put most of your worries away.
 There’s no engine in a popup camper, which means … no mechanical failure!